Apple HomePod: 6 things it can't do

-Despite what some would have you think, the Apple HomePod can do a quite a bit.
+Despite what some would have you think, the Apple HomePod ($495.94 at Walmart) can do a quite a bit.
 Answer trivia questions, play news reports, play music, play podcasts and -- yes -- it can even tell jokes.

 That said, there are some things the HomePod can't do that it should be able to.